MicrosoftDocs/dynamics365-guidance/guidance/business-processes/inventory-to-deliver-overview.md

 # Overview of inventory to deliver business process and relationship to other business processes

-***Applies to: Dynamics 365 Finance, Dynamics 365 Supply Chain Management, Microsoft Supply Chain Center***
+***Applies to: Dynamics 365 Business Central, Dynamics 365 Finance, Dynamics 365 Supply Chain Management, Microsoft Supply Chain Center***

 This article provides a high-level flow diagram and an overview for each of the business process areas in the end-to-end business process *from inventory to deliver*.
 The article also describes this business process's relationship to other business processes in Dynamics 365.